Jeon-ChanYoung/Cookie-Run_AI-v2/README.md

 # Cookie-Run-AI-v2
-Play in an AI-generated environment by learning the first stage of Cookie Run Ovenbreak, "The Witch's Oven."
+Play in an environment where an AI learns the first stage of Cookie Run, “The Witch's Oven,” and generates the next screen in real time based on your input.

 **Previous Version:**
 https://github.com/Jeon-ChanYoung/Cookie-Run-AI